dojo/docs/dojox/charting.rst

    * **Pie** - Goes great with punch!
    * **Spider** - A very effective tool for comparing multiple entities based on different characteristics
    * **Scatter** - Similar to MarkerOnly, yet capable to chart using gradient fields.
+   * **Bubble** - Similar to scatter but with bubbles elements which sizes vary depending on the data.
    * **Grid** - For adding a grid layer to your chart.

 Lines, Areas and Markers Plots